Wurzelfäule

 The root test

-To be sure that it is root rot, you should carefully remove the plant from the pot:
+To be sure it is root rot, you should carefully remove the plant from the pot:

 1. Remove the soil and examine the roots.

-2. Healthy roots are firm, bright and elastic.
+2. Healthy roots are firm, light in color, and elastic.

 Treatment of root rot